Can Trump Tariffs Make Childcare More Affordable?

 For many parents and caregivers, the lack of affordable childcare has given them an ultimatum: working extra hours, reducing expenses, or abandoning the workforce to take care of their children.

-It’s worth noting that Vance previously suggested getting a “grandma or grandpa” to care for a child would relieve “some pressure” related to rising daycare costs.
+It’s worth noting that Vance previously suggested that getting a “grandma or grandpa” to care for a child would relieve “some pressure” related to rising daycare costs.
 He also characterized this model as “pro-family.”

-For now, it remains to be seen whether the Republican-led Congress will extend the temporary provisions of the child tax credit under the TCJA, or enhance the tax break to fit Vance’s proposal.
+For now, it remains to be seen whether the Republican-led Congress will extend the temporary provisions of the child tax credit under the TCJA or enhance the tax break to fit Vance’s proposal.

-If Trump’s tariff proposals come to fruition, the reality is that the net federal revenues will be limited and his administration will have to choose which tax policies on his priority list he’d rather address: funding tax cuts or enhancing the CTC.
+If Trump’s tariff proposals come to fruition, the reality is that the net federal revenues will be limited, and his administration will have to choose which tax policies on his priority list he’d rather address: funding tax cuts or enhancing the CTC.

 Related Content: